 Super Bowl - Biggest Human Trafficking Event in the US - Recognize it!

-As previously communicated, each year when the Super Bowl, “dubbed the biggest human trafficking event in the United States” is played, millions of party going football fans will flock to the upcoming event on February 3, 2019.
+Super Bowl is “dubbed the biggest human trafficking event in the United States” and millions of party-going football fans will flock to the upcoming event on February 2, 2020.

 As Flight Attendants, we are uniquely positioned to identify human traffickers and assist their victims.
 Flight crews are skilled observers, and with the appropriate training, we can be the frontline against the horrific crime of trafficking.
 It is estimated that at least 12.3 million adults and children are enslaved around the world and that 56 percent are women and girls.
 Mega events like the Super Bowl are a magnet for human traffickers.
-Super Bowl Llll is scheduled for February 3, 2019 in Atlanta, Georgia.
+Super Bowl LIV is scheduled for February 2, 2020 in Miami Gardens, Florida

-For additional information and to obtain the knowledge you need to be proactive in our fight against human trafficking go to: www.dhs.gov/humantrafficking or Take the DHS General Awareness Training.
+For additional information and to obtain additional resources you may need to be proactive in our fight against human trafficking, go to: www.dhs.gov/humantrafficking or Take the DHS General Awareness Training.

 Recognize it!
 Report it!